 Auto insurance works by providing financial relief after damages and injuries involving your car.
-While this may seem simple, there's more to it.
 You have various coverage options, price points and companies to choose from.

-Regardless of the company or type of car insurance you choose, each policy works in a similar fashion.
+Regardless of the company or type of car insurance you choose, each policy works in a similar way.
 You'll typically pay a monthly or annual premium for coverage.
-If you experience a covered peril, you can then file a claim for damages or injuries against your auto insurance policy up to its limits.
+If you experience a covered incident, you can then file a claim for damages or injuries against your auto insurance policy, up to its limits.

 Learn how car insurance works: